mitodl/mitxonline/sheets/dev-setup.md

         1. Click on the name of your web app credential in the OAuth 2.0 Client ID section
         1. In the "Authorized redirect URIs" section, click "Add URI", and enter the ngrok HTTPS URL appended with `/api/sheets/auth-complete/`, e.g.: `https://12345abc6789.ngrok.io/api/sheets/auth-complete/`
         1. **Click Save**
-1. Log into xPRO via Django admin using the ngrok HTTP URL (e.g.: `http://12345abc6789.ngrok.io/admin/`)
+1. Log into MITx Online via Django admin using the ngrok HTTP URL (e.g.: `http://12345abc6789.ngrok.io/admin/`)
 1. Authenticate/authorize the app
     1. Navigate to the sheets admin page (`/sheets/admin/`) with the ngrok HTTP URL (e.g.: `http://12345abc6789.ngrok.io/sheets/admin/`)
     1. Click the Authorize button and go through Google OAuth flow